 The M54 can react well to upgraded headers, performance intake, a tune, and an exhaust.
 These upgrades won’t give you massive power gains, but you can expect a noticeable increase of 30hp more or less.

 Although not as tuner-friendly as other forced-induction BMW engines of the same year, the detuned N52 found in the North American E90 328i can see respectable power gains with bolt-ons.
-The 3-Stage intake manifold from the early E90 330i can be retrofitted into the detuned N52’s and see gains of 20-25 hp.
+The 3-Stage intake manifold from the early E90 330i can be retrofitted into the detuned N52s and see gains of 20-25 hp.
 In addition, an intake, a tune, and modified headers can give a further output increase of 25 hp.

-$3000 in bolt-ons and simple mods for an extra 40 to 50 hp doesn’t seem like an excellent deal, that’s because it isn’t.
-If you want significant power gains, supercharger kits are available for both engines, but these are costly.
+For those looking for substantial power gains, supercharger kits are available for both engines, but these can be quite expensive.
 A supercharger kit for the M54 can increase power output up to 330 hp, and a supercharger kit for the N52 will put you around the same ballpark.

 If you want massive power, you’d be better off putting that money in an N54/N55 car.
 If budget allows, consider a B58 or S58 powered BMW such as the M340i or M3 as these provide ultimate performance.
 For lovers of the classic NA straight-6, you’d be better off spending that money on reliability and suspension mods for your M54 or N52 BMW.

-M54 vs. N52 Sound: which engine sounds better?
+M54 vs. N52 Sound: Which Engine Sounds Better?

 In BMW’s attempts to build a more refined drivetrain with less noise, harshness, and vibration, the N52 sounds subdued, and tame compared to the more vocal and raspy exhaust note of the M54.